dymium-org/core/README.md

 iteration, as control by the for loop.
 The giving birth event only changes the ‘give\_birth’ variable of eligible female individuals (age between 18 to 50) to ‘yes’ if the transition for an individual is successful.
-Note that this simple example doesn’t add newborns from the birth event to the population, however, it can be done easily using `Individual$add()`.
-The dead event changes the age attribute of dying individuals to ‘-1’, which means once an individual is dead it will not be considered in any transition or mutate\_entity statement, as we apply `not_dead_filter` and a subset statement to them.
+The death event changes the age attribute of dying individuals to ‘-1’, which means once an individual is dead it will not be considered in any transition or mutate\_entity statement, as we apply `not_dead_filter` and a subset statement to them.